raspberrypi/documentation/configuration/raspi-config.md

 <a name="boot-options"></a>
 #### Boot / Auto login

-From here you can change what happens when your Pi boots.
-Use this option to change your boot preference to command line or desktop.
-You can choose whether boot-up waits for the network to be available, and whether the Plymouth splash screen is displayed at boot-up.
+From this submenu you can select whether to boot to console or desktop and whether you need to log in or not.
+If you select automatic login, you will be logged in as the Pi user.

 #### Network at Boot